redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

     acme_web_site.index_listener.alphalemon-cms-demo.external_javascripts
     acme_web_site.index_listener.alphalemon-cms-demo.external_stylesheets

-Assets are saved into the public folder of the **AlphaLemonWebsiteBundle** and fetched usidn a relative path:
+Assets are saved into the public folder of the **RedKiteLabsWebsiteBundle** and fetched using a relative path:

 .. code-block:: text

-    @AlphaLemonWebsiteBundle/Resources/public/vendor/tw-bootstrap/modals/css/bootstrap.min.css
+    @RedKiteLabsWebsiteBundle/Resources/public/vendor/tw-bootstrap/modals/css/bootstrap.min.css

 This configuration adds the assets only for the declared page, **alphalemon-cms-demo**